 - Cook the rice in boiling salted water according to package directions, about 20 minutes.

-- In a large saute pan on medium-high heat, add the olive oil, garlic, chopped mushrooms and diced onions.
+- In a large skillet, heat on medium-heat the olive oil, garlic, chopped mushrooms and diced onions.
 Add the ground turkey meat to the pan.
 Using a wooden spatula, chop up the meat into very fine pieces while it is cooking.
 Cook for about 10 minutes or until the turkey meat is cooked through.
 If the meat seems dry or starts to stick during cooking, add more olive oil (or avocado oil).

-- When the meat is not pink colored anymore, add the pasta sauce to the meat and vegetable mixture, cooked rice and shredded mozzarella cheese.
+- Add the tomato sauce to the turkey mixture, Italian seasoning, cooked rice and shredded mozzarella cheese.
 Stir to combine and turn of the heat.

-- Preheat the oven 350 degrees F. Lay the green bell peppers upright and a large scoop of the stuffing inside.
+- Preheat the oven 350 degrees F. Use a 9x13-inch baking dish and add the green bell peppers upright.
+Stuff the peppers with the ground turkey filling.
 There will be extra stuffing which can be placed around the filled peppers.
 Top with extra cheese.

-- Bake uncovered for 40-45 minutes or until the peppers are tender.
-Remove from the oven and serve right away garnished with fresh basil.
+- Bake uncovered for 40-45 minutes or until the peppers are tender and not soggy or watery and the filling is cooked through.
+Remove from the oven and serve right away garnished with fresh basil and extra cheese.

 Notes